Percutaneous urinary procedures

 Percutaneous nephrostomy; Percutaneous nephrostolithotomy; PCNL; Nephrolithotomy

-Percutaneous (through the skin) urinary procedures help drain urine from your bladder and get rid of
+Percutaneous (through the skin) urinary procedures help drain urine from your kidney and get rid of kidney stones.

 A percutaneous nephrostomy is the placement of a small, flexible rubber tube (catheter) through your skin into your kidney to drain your urine.
 It is inserted through your back or flank.